consiler/dialogsite/README.md

 CPTs use the Content Template Taxonomy.
 Each CPT instance must be assigned exactly one taxonomy term under "Content Templates" that specifies the path to the CPT instance's assigned PHP template.
 We use a Taxonomy to assign templates in this way to avoid coupling the type of Custom Posts with their custom fields/templates.
 Instead, the custom fields and the template file can be derived purely from their assigned taxonomy term.

+How to create a new CPT

+1. Create custom post type

+2. Create custom field and add fields

+3. Your template taxonomy term is the exact same as the string that comes after the dash in the templates term